julianbertini/autoList/README.md

 - I also wanted to learn Go, so I decided to do this in Go, given that implementing this in python could have been orders of magnitude faster.

 ## EXAMPLE
+- I've completed a MVP of the system.
+Right now, it can generate lists as follows:

 [Example grocery list](https://github.com/julianbertini/autoList/blob/master/cmd/groceryList.txt)